 Being winded is caused by a sudden blow or impact to the stomach or sometimes by a fall onto your back.
 If you have been winded, you will have difficulty breathing deeply and possibly difficulty breathing at all.
 You may be anxious or feel panicked about not being able to breathe properly.

 Specifically, a blow to this area which results in a winding causes compression of the nerves behind the stomach – the solar plexus.
 This causes the diaphragm to contract and go into spasms.

 Being winded is most common in contact sports such as Rugby and may also happen in ball sports such as soccer or where the athlete falls to the floor such as in martial arts.

 Mechanics of breathing

-The diaphragm is the muscle which sucks air into the lungs.
+The diaphragm is the muscle that sucks air into the lungs.
 As a result, it is difficult to breathe in and out properly.
 Once the diaphragm relaxes, breathing becomes easier.

-- This increase in size decreases the internal air pressure and so air from the outside (at a now higher pressure than inside the thorax) rushes into the lungs to equalise the pressures.
+This increase in size decreases the internal air pressure and so air from the outside (at a now higher pressure than inside the thorax) rushes into the lungs to equalize the pressures.

 If you get winded then it should pass naturally on its own.
 However, there are some things you can do to reduce your pain and discomfort.

 Sit in a crouched position – If you are Winded, sit in a crouched position as this helps the muscles to relax.